PBLab/neural_collision_detection/docs/ongoing.rst

 ------------
 Ongoing Work
 ------------
+* I added the new alpha shape values to the neuronal graphs (made with ``graph_parsing.py``) and also updated some of its code to use float32 instead of 64.

 * The package `pywavefront` allows me to read Blender-generated meshes easily and reliably, which look much better than the ones we made earlier.
   Use with: ``wf = pywavefront.Wavefront(fname, collect_faces=True)``

-* To better understand the distribution and differences between the alpha shape valu and the collision chance, I will use a 3D window function to assess the distribution of the two in each of these blocks.
+* To better understand the distribution and differences between the alpha shape value and the collision chance, I will use a 3D window function to assess the distribution of the two in each of these blocks.
 The resulting plot is a jointplot where the first axis is the coll chance, the second is the alpha value, and the dendrites and axons